 Make time this season for baking cookies with your kids – you’ll be glad you did!

 - It’s a family tradition.
 Baking together enables you to spend quality time with each other.
-Your house will feel warm and cozy and smell terrific too!
-You can talk to your child about your own family traditions, while taking the opportunity to pass down your family’s heirloom recipes – like how to bake Grandma’s gingerbread house.
-Need some recipe ideas?
-Check out my Classic Cut-Out Sugar Cookie recipe that I developed for Kmart Playdate Place.
+Your house will feel warm and cozy and smell terrific, too!
+You can talk to your kids about your own family traditions, while taking the opportunity to pass down your family’s heirloom recipes – like how to bake Grandma’s gingerbread house.
+Jumpstart your baking with my Classic Cut-Out Sugar Cookie recipe.

 - You can teach basic cooking skills.
 You don’t have to be a pastry chef in order to bake with your child.
 The key is to keep your baking project simple and fun.
 Start with fundamentals like how to sift flour or crack an egg.
 Rolling cookie dough is everybody’s favorite.

 - Just for the health of it.
-Many holiday cookies and cakes (especially those that are store-bought) are loaded with fat and sugar.
-If you bake, your own goodies, you can show your child how to make tasty and healthy substitutions to trim the calories and boost the nutritional value.
-For example, you can substitute applesauce for oil in your favorite brownie recipe and save about 1,000 calories and 109 grams of fat per batch.
+Many holiday cookies and cakes (especially those that are store-bought) are loaded with sugar and preservatives.
+If you bake your own goodies, you can show your child how to make tasty and healthy substitutions to trim the calories and boost the nutritional value.
+For example, you can substitute applesauce for oil in your favorite brownie recipe and save about 1,000 calories per batch.

 So if you find yourself really pressed for time, try not to skip the baking altogether.
-It doesn’t really matter what you bake or if you bake it from scratch.
+It doesn’t really matter what you bake.
 The goodies may be gobbled up in a minute, but the memories of your little one grinning and sporting a chocolate-smudged face will last a lifetime.
-What holiday cookies do you like to bake with your kids?